Observations at the hive entrance

 |

-In spring, colony activity accelerates and fuel consumption skyrockets to keep brood temperature above 34°C. Pollen and nectar/honey consumption follows the development of the open brood area (► All about feeding).
+In spring, colony activity accelerates and fuel consumption increases sharply to maintain brood temperature above 34°C. Pollen and nectar/honey consumption follows the development of the open brood area (► Tout sur le nourrissement).

 |